Is Trello Worth It in 2026? Honest Review After Years of Use

 Automation (Butler)

-Butler is Trello's built-in automation engine, and it's more capable than most people give it credit for.
-You can set up rules like "when a card is moved to Done, send a Slack message" or "every Monday, create a card in To Do with these checklist items."
-The free plan gives you 250 automated actions per month — enough for a small team experimenting with automation, definitely not enough if you're running anything at serious volume.
-Standard bumps that to 1,000; Premium removes the cap entirely.
+Butler is Trello's built-in automation, and honestly, it's more capable than people give it credit for.
+You can set up rules like "move a card to Done, send a Slack message" or "every Monday, create a card with these checklist items."
+Free users get 250 automated actions per month — fine if you're experimenting, but not enough if you're running anything serious.
+Standard bumps it to 1,000; Premium removes the cap entirely.

 Templates

-Trello has a solid template library — we're talking hundreds of pre-built boards across categories like marketing, product, HR, and personal productivity.
-If you don't want to start from scratch (and who does?), you'll find something usable within about 5 minutes of browsing.
-Templates are free to copy and customize, which is a genuinely nice touch.
+There's a solid library of templates here — hundreds of them across marketing, product, HR, personal productivity, and more.
+If starting from scratch sounds painful (and who enjoys that?), you'll find something useful within a few minutes of browsing.
+The best part?
+Templates are free to grab and customize.

 AI Features (Added 2024-2025)

-Atlassian has been pushing Atlassian Intelligence across its products, and Trello got pulled into that — AI card summarization, smart suggestions for checklist items, natural language automation setup.
-Honest take?
-I think these features are still pretty half-baked.
-They're occasionally useful, but they haven't changed how I actually work in Trello in any meaningful way.
-Maybe by 2027.
+Atlassian rolled out Atlassian Intelligence across its products, and Trello got pulled in too — AI card summarization, smart checklist suggestions, natural language automation.
+Real talk though?
+These features still feel pretty rough around the edges.
+They work sometimes, but they haven't actually changed how I use Trello in any meaningful way.
+Maybe by 2027 they'll land better.

 Mobile Apps

-iOS and Android apps are solid.
-Not spectacular, but reliable — you can manage boards, move cards, add comments, and set due dates without wanting to throw your phone.
-The mobile experience won't replace desktop for serious work, but it holds up fine for quick updates on the go.
+The iOS and Android apps are solid.
+Not groundbreaking, but they do the job — you can manage boards, move cards, add comments, and set due dates without wanting to destroy your phone.
+It won't replace desktop work for anything serious, but it's more than fine for quick updates on the go.

 Advanced Checklists

-Premium users get advanced checklists, meaning individual checklist items can have their own due dates and assignees.
-Small feature, but genuinely useful — it blurs the line between a checklist item and a full card in a way that teams who live inside checklists will really appreciate.
+Premium users unlock advanced checklists, which means individual checklist items can get their own due dates and assignees.
+Small feature, huge impact — suddenly the gap between a checklist item and a full card shrinks in ways teams really appreciate.

 Trello Pricing (2026)

-Here's a full breakdown.
-Prices are per user, per month, billed annually:
+Here's what you're actually paying for.
+Prices are per user, monthly, billed annually:

 Plan Price Key Limits / Features